St Mary's Church

 We aim to reach out to every member of our community offering them occasions to meet with God within our worship and life together, to take opportunities to explore their faith and to receive support and help during the milestones on life’s journey.

-Please STAY HOME, STAY SAFE and let us know if you need any spiritual or practical support.
-We have networks of people providing help where needed and we can put you in touch with the right people to support you.
+Please continue to look after yourselves and STAY SAFE and let us know if you need any spiritual or practical support.
+Three of our churches are open for individual private prayer during the week (Sadly it isn’t possible for Shepreth Church to be open) and we are now worshipping fortnightly at each church.
+For fuller details go to the Calendar Events Section.
+We still have networks of people providing help where needed and we can put you in touch with the right people to support you.

 View from the Rectory

 I love gardening and seeing my garden bloom but I am not what you’d call a good gardener.
 I don’t have the time to give to caring for it and my health means I find it very difficult to dig.
 So for years now I do a lot of my gardening in pots and even grow veg and potatoes there.

 I have a few precious plants in pots that have been given to me a rose, a bay tree and a glorious Camelia, which I have had for twenty years.
 Last spring it looked as if the Camelia was going to be the best it had ever been.
 Its leaves were bright and glossy and it was covered with a mass of plump flower buds.

 In April there was a late frost and I had neglected to protect it.
 It was terrible.
 The whole tree was blighted.
 The buds went black and shrivelled and the plant turned from a living vital thing to a dead bush without much hope.